Wake-on-LAN

 Common questions about Wake-on-LAN

-No. WoL is built into the Remio client.
+No. Wake-on-LAN is built into the Remio client.
 When you tap a sleeping host's tile, Remio sends the magic packet itself.
 There is no separate WoL utility to install, configure, or remember to open before connecting.

 Same-network wake works on every supported router because the magic packet only has to cross the LAN.
 Cross-internet wake (sometimes called “Wake-on-WAN”) requires either router-side WoL forwarding, a smart plug, or another always-on device on the LAN that can forward the packet — Remio does not relay magic packets through the cloud because that would require an always-on listener on your home network.